 Cherry Brook/Lake Loon

-Community Navigators: Two community navigators have been hired.
-Their role is to work directly with applicants to help them through the claims process.
+Community Navigators: Their role is to work directly with applicants to help them through the claims process.
 There are different ways to gain clear title.
 The navigators will help you get on the right path.

 To speak with a community navigator or schedule a meeting contact: